Psycoy/MixEval/README.md

 - **Fast**, **cheap** and **reproducible** execution, requiring only 6% the time and cost of MMLU and with no dependence on human input.
 - **Dynamic** benchmarking enabled by low-effort and stable updating mechanism.
 - A **comprehensive** and **less biased** query distribution, as it bases queries on a large-scale web corpus.
-- A **fair** scoring process, ensured by the ground-truth-based scoring mechanism.
+- A **fair** grading process, ensured by the ground-truth-based grading mechanism.

 <br>